 Frequency adverb position

-In this ESL grammar activity, students complete the following sentences, placing the frequency adverbs in the correct position:
+Students complete sentences, placing the frequency adverbs in the correct position.

 1. I listen to music on the radio. (occasionally)